rstojnic/lazydata/README.md

 ### Add to your project

-To enable `lazydata` run in your git repository root:
+To enable `lazydata`, run in your git repository root:

 ```bash
 $ lazydata init
 ```

-This will initialise`lazydata.yml` which will hold the list of files managed by lazydata.
+This will initialise `lazydata.yml` which will hold the list of files managed by lazydata.

 ### Storing a file